 An alternative option in some areas is to hire a car with a driver, which will add a little bit extra to the cost but is not always as expensive as you think.
 This option can work well, as it gives you flexibility of having your own car while having somebody with you who knows the area well, allowing you to sit back and enjoy the experience.

-If you plan on self-driving, I have put together a few general tips to help you out:
+However, if you plan on self-driving, I have put together a few general tips to help you out:

 - Research the requirements for hiring a vehicle before you travel – make sure you get the required documents together before you travel.